Learn how to choose colors and create swatches using the color picker.

-You can also toggle the preview icon in the top left of the Designer to see the curves between AA, AAA, and a Fail rating on WCAG.
+You can also toggle the "eye" icon in the contrast ratio area of the color picker to see the curves between AA, AAA, and a Fail rating on WCAG.

 To pick a color from any element on the canvas, use the eyedropper tool.

 The eyedropper tool is a great way to pull a precise color from anywhere on the canvas.
 So if you want to pull a color from an image, or an existing class on the page, you can do that using this tool.
 The eyedropper tool is a Chrome browser extension that you can install from Chrome Web Store.